List of Farm to Market Roads in Texas (2300–2399): FM 2345 (1955)

-The original FM 2345 ran from US 281 north of Mineral Wells east and south to US 180 in Mineral Wells.
-This was cancelled by 1957.
+The original FM 2345 was designated on August 24, 1955, from SH 8 4.0 mi north of Corley east and south 8.9 mi to US 67.
+This was cancelled on October 25, 1955, in exchange for extending FM 2149 to that point on US 67.

 FM 2346

 FM 2347

-Farm to Market Road 2347 (FM 2347), known as George Bush Drive (formerly Jersey Street), is in Brazos County, running from Easterwood Airport northeastward to Business SH 6-R in College Station.
+Farm to Market Road 2347 (FM 2347), known as George Bush Drive (formerly Jersey Street), is in Brazos County, running from Easterwood Airport northeastward to Bus.
+SH 6 in College Station.
 This route runs along the southern border of the Texas A&M University main campus and is the location for the George Bush Presidential Library.

 FM 2347 begins at the Easterwood Airport on the campus of Texas A&M University in College Station, Brazos County, heading east on two-lane undivided George Bush Drive West.
 The road curves northeast and intersects FM 2818, at which point it becomes a four-lane divided highway.
 The highway heads through areas of fields and trees, passing to the southeast of the George Bush Presidential Library.
 FM 2347 continues through more of the campus, running to the southeast of the university's sports fields.
 After passing near Olsen Field, the road crosses a Union Pacific railroad line and crosses FM 2154.
 The highway becomes George Bush Drive and runs between Texas A&M University to the northwest and residential neighborhoods to the southeast.
-FM 2347 passes southeast of the University Golf Course and comes to its terminus at Business SH 6-R.
+FM 2347 passes southeast of the University Golf Course and comes to its terminus at Bus.
+SH 6.

 The current FM 2347 was designated onto its current alignment on January 31, 1967.
 This was the former SH 307.
 The route was redesignated Urban Road 2347 (UR 2347) on June 27, 1995.
 The designation reverted to FM 2347 with the elimination of the Urban Road system on November 15, 2018.